CingisAlexander/CingisAlexander.github.io/sql_quick_reference.md

 	from edges, paths
 	where edges.vertex_to = paths.S));
 ```
-Find all paths starting at $1$.
+Finally, using the table `paths` we can list all vertices that are reachable from the vertex $1$.
 ```sql
 select S,T
 from paths
 where S = 1
 ```

-This example is based on a lecture for the course Einsatz und Realisierung von Datenbanksystemen held by Professor Kemper at the Technical University Munich.
+This example is based the course ["Einsatz und Realisierung von Datenbanksystemen"](https://db.in.tum.de/teaching/ss20/impldb/?lang=de).

 ### Grouping Sets, Rollup and Cube Aggregations <a name="paragraph3"></a>
-Suppose a table that was created using the following declaration
+Suppose a table that was created using the following declaration:

 ```sql
 Create Table smartphone_sales (